JackAdams/meteor-transactions/README.md

 14. The only `update` commands we currently support are `$set`, `$unset`, `$addToSet`, `$pull` and `$inc`.
 We've got a great amount of mileage out of these so far (see below).

-15. There is rudimentary support for the popular `aldeed:collection2` package, provided `babrahams:transactions` appears _after_ `aldeed:collection2` in the `.packages` file.
-This is a pretty volatile combination, as both packages wrap the `insert` and `update` methods on `Mongo.Collection` and both remove any options hash before passing the call on to the native functions (while still passing on any callbacks to match the behaviour in the Meteor docs).
-If you try to set `validationContext` for `aldeed:collection2` while using `babrahams:transactions`, something is guaranteed to break.
-A fix will be rolled out someday, but probably not anytime soon.
+15. There is rudimentary support for the popular `aldeed:collection2` package, provided `babrahams:transactions` appears __after__ `aldeed:collection2` in the `.packages` file.
+This is a pretty volatile combination, as both packages wrap the `insert` and `update` methods on `Mongo.Collection` and both remove any options hash* before passing the call on to the native functions (while still allowing on any callbacks to match the behaviour in the Meteor docs).
+Open an issue if this package doesn't seem to work with `aldeed:collection2`.

+* although `babrahams:transactions` does allow the `aldeed:collection2` options through if it detects the presence of that package

 #### In production?
 Really?